-You may elect to treat a specified liability loss as if it were not a specified liability loss.
-If you make this election, the loss carryback period will be 2 years (3 years if the loss is an eligible loss; 5 years if the loss is a farming loss).
-To make this election for a loss incurred in your 2000 tax year, attach to your 2000 income tax return filed on or before the due date (including extensions) a statement that you are electing to treat any 2000 specified liability losses as if they were not specified liability losses.
-If you filed your return on time, you may make the election on an amended return filed within 6 months of the due date of the return (excluding extensions).
+You can elect to treat a qualified GO Zone loss as if it were not a qualified GO Zone loss.
+If you make this election, the loss carryback period will be 2 years (3 years to the extent the loss is an eligible loss).
+To make this election for 2005, attach to your 2005 income tax return filed by the due date (including extensions) a statement that you are electing to treat any 2005 qualified GO Zone losses as if they were not qualified GO Zone losses.
+If you filed your original return on time, you can make the election on an amended return filed within 6 months after the due date of the return (including extensions).
 Attach the election to the amended return, and write "Filed pursuant to section 301.9100-2" on the election statement.
 File the amended return at the same address you used for your original return.
 Once made, the election is irrevocable.